Josh Lowe Player Props: Rays vs. Nationals

 Nationals Pitching Rankings (2022)

-- Williams makes his first start of the season for the Nationals.

-- The 30-year-old righty came out of the bullpen and threw six innings when he last appeared on Wednesday, Oct.
-5 against the Washington Nationals.
+- The 30-year-old righty started and threw 3 1/3 innings in his last appearance on Saturday, Oct.
+1 against the Los Angeles Dodgers.

 © 2023 Data Skrive.
 All rights reserved.